cncf/glossary/content/en/pod.md

 Simplified management: Pods make it easier to manage groups of containers as a single unit, rather than managing each container individually.
 This can simplify deployment, scaling, and monitoring of applications.

-Portability: Pods can be easily moved between different hosts or cloud providers, which allows for greater flexibility and portability of applications.

 Overall, pods are a key concept in Kubernetes, and provide a powerful tool for deploying and managing containerized applications in a scalable and efficient way.